 Spiritual affection >> Ministry of the saints >>

-spiritual affection that we can’t experience over the phone.
-The message is
+spiritual affection that is less enjoyed over the phone.
+That is, the message is

-at their destination and convey the message, and then it is time to show some
+and in need of a bath, and now it is time to show some

-hospitality and break out the bread and pour some wine to refresh the soul.
+hospitality and break out the bread and wine to refresh the soul.

 Communications was a meaningful and joyous ministry, though there was danger

-on every corner and adventure too.
+on every corner and adventure.
 Danger may have spiked the event with

-adrenaline and ratcheted up the risks, but God protected his people in their
+adrenaline and ratcheted the risks, but God protected his people in their

 Col 4,7-15